Obtaining a Driving Licence in Germany

 Please note: During your asylum procedure, BAMF keeps all your documents and often returns them only at the end of the procedure.
 You are not allowed to drive as long as your driving licence is held by the BAMF.

-If your driving licence is not issued in Germany or another EU country, you must have it transferred ("Umschreibung") at the latest six months after your first police registration in Germany.
+If your driving licence is not issued in Germany or another EU country, you must have it converted ("Umschreibung") at the latest six months after your first police registration in Germany.

-In order to start the transfer process, you need to apply to the local Driving Licence Office (“Fahrerlaubnisbehörde” or “Führerscheinstelle”).
+In order to start the process, you need to apply to the local Driving Licence Office (“Fahrerlaubnisbehörde” or “Führerscheinstelle”).
 Depending on where you live and the number of applicants, it may take a while before they process your application.
-Start the transfer process before your initial six months are over to make sure you do not lose time.
+So, it makes sense to start the process before your initial six months are over to make sure you do not lose time.
 You can find a Driving Licence Office by using the search engine www.meldebox.de.
 You have to go personally to a Driving Licence Office and submit various documents.
-Read the section "Which documents do I need for the transfer?" to find out about the required documents.
+Read the section "Which documents do I need to convert my driving licence?" to find out about the required documents.

-The Driving Licence Office then decides whether your driving licence can be transferred without a test, or you first have to take part in the theory and practical exams.
+The Driving Licence Office then decides whether your driving licence can be converted without a test, or you first have to take part in the theory and practical exams.
 Their decision depends on the country from which your driving licence has been issued.
-You can find a list of national driving licences, which are transferred without further tests, on www.gesetze-im-internet.de.
-If your driving licence has been issued in a country named in this list, in principle, you can have your driving licence transferred without a test.
+You can find a list of national driving licences, which are converted without further tests, on www.gesetze-im-internet.de.
+If your driving licence has been issued in a country named in this list, in principle, you can have your driving licence converted without a test.
 Otherwise, you often have to pass a test.

 Before the exam, it makes sense to visit a driving school.
 Germany has numerous traffic rules and street signs.
 But unlike the first-timers, if you already have a driving licence issued abroad, you do not need driving lessons.

-The following documents have to be submitted along with your transfer application:
+The following documents have to be submitted along with your application:

-Please note: If you are applying for driving licence classes other than A (motorcycles and alike) and B (Cars), you need to present some additional documents.
-You can learn more in this regard on the website of BMVI.
+Please note: If you are applying for driving licence classes other than A (motorcycles and similar) and B (Cars), you need to present some additional documents.
+You can learn more on the website of BMVI.

 If you want to apply for a driving licence for the first time, this is what you have to do:

-• Register at a driving school (“Fahrschule”).
+Register at a driving school (“Fahrschule”).
 In big cities, you can find instructors who speak other languages, including Arabic or Persian/Dari.
+You can find a driving school nearby at drivolino.de or fahrschulen.de.

-• Take part in a first aid course (“Erste Hilfe”)
+Take part in a first aid course (“Erste Hilfe”).
+You can find a course nearby at ASB or Johannitern.

 If you want to apply for a licence in the categories C (lorries) or D (Buses), you need to present some additional documents.
 On the website of BMVI, you can find a summary of all available driving licence categories.